 After the boating accident, it is important to report to your insurance carrier, no matter who was to blame.
 If the driver of a boat was negligent, you may be able to take legal action for payment of medical bills, as well as compensation for lost wages, pain and suffering, emotional distress and wrongful death.

-Matthew Miller, a Nebraska boating accident attorney, has vast amounts of experience in boating accidents and personal injury cases and can help you to seek restitution for what happened to you.
+Matthew Miller, an Omaha boating accidents lawyer, has vast amounts of experience in boating accidents and personal injury cases and can help you to seek restitution for what happened to you.
 Call him today at (402) 558-4900 to get started.